knowit-finland-javascript-guild/create-hybrid-mobile-apps-with-ionic-framework/README.md

           </form>
 ```

 This form is missing input for the score.
 Create this input using [IonInput](https://ionicframework.com/docs/api/input).
-Take example from title input.
+Take an example from title input.

 Score input should have type "number", and add min=0 and max=5 attributes.
-Also add a step="0.1" to be able to use decimals.
+Also, add a step="0.1" to be able to use decimals.
 [Step](https://ionicframework.com/docs/api/input#step).

-(Note that register name should be "score")
+(Note that the register name should be "score")

 ## 2. View a rating
-1. Go to file App.tsx.
-Add there route for path "/rating/:id", containing component ViewRating.
-Take example from the home-path.
+1. Go to file App.tsx and add a route for path "/rating/:id", containing component ViewRating.
+Take an example from the home-path.
 https://ionicframework.com/docs/react/navigation#ionreactrouter

 2. In the RatingListItem.tsx file, add to the IonItem component a "routerLink" property with the value /rating/${rating.id}.
 This will create a link to the rating page.

-Now you should be able to click rating items in the Home page and you are directed to a rating page.
+Now you should be able to click rating items on the Home page, and you will be directed to a rating page.

 3. To make it easy to navigate back to the Home page, add an IonBackButton component to the ViewRating.tsx file.
 Follow this example:
 [IonBackButton](https://ionicframework.com/docs/api/back-button#basic-usage) (Select React and src/page-two.tsx)